Weather A Spot

 26 March 2020

 The Meteosat satellites are in geostationary orbit 36,000km above the Earth.
-They provide imagery for the early detection of fast-developing severe weather (nowcasting), weather forecasting and climate monitoring.
+They provide imagery used for the early detection of fast-developing severe weather (nowcasting), weather forecasting and climate monitoring.